-Organic matter in water.
-Organic matter in water systems.
-Organic matter in natural waters
+Organic substances in water.
+Organic substances in aquatic systems.
+Organic substances in natural waters

-The components of our body - renin, angiotensin, aldosterone system - act as a valve that regulates blood volume and blood pressure level.
-The scheme of work of the renin looks the same as a trickle of water from the garden hose behaves when we water the beds.
-If we squeeze the tip of the hose with our fingers, then the stream of water becomes thinner, but beats with great pressure.
+Components of our body - renin, angiotensin, aldosterone system - play the role of a valve that regulates blood volume and level blood pressure.
+The way renin works looks the same as how a stream of water from a watering hose behaves when we water the beds.
+If we squeeze the tip of the hose with our fingers, the stream of water becomes thinner, but hits with greater pressure.

-The hormones renin-angiotensin, more precisely, the aldosterone-renin ratio of these hormones, also act on our blood system: as soon as the pressure of our blood in the body decreases, the components of the aldosterone system, through complex biochemical reactions, force the blood vessels to contract and thereby increase blood pressure.
+The hormones renin-angiotensin, or more precisely, the aldosterone-renin ratio of these hormones, also act on our blood system: as soon as the pressure of our blood in the body decreases, the components of the aldosterone system, through complex biochemical reactions, force it to contract blood vessels and thereby increase blood pressure.

-The group of hormones renin-angiotensin is synthesized by the adrenal cortex, therefore, all major violations of the concentration of this hormone are often associated with pathologies of the adrenal cortex or directly by the kidneys.
-And high or low levels of these hormones can cause a number of diseases, usually associated with abnormal blood pressure levels.
+The group of hormones renin-angiotensin is synthesized by the adrenal cortex, therefore all major disturbances in the concentration of this hormone are often associated with pathologies of the adrenal cortex or directly by the kidneys.
+And high or low levels of these hormones can cause a number of diseases, usually related to abnormal blood pressure levels.

-The direction for the analysis of the hormone renin is most often caused by the detection of hypertensive diseases, tumor diseases of the adrenal cortex, renal failure.
+A referral for analysis of the hormone renin is most often caused by the detection of hypertensive diseases, tumor diseases of the adrenal cortex, and renal failure.

-An increased level of renin is a more serious hazard than a low level of the hormone.
-Pathologies associated with high renin have consequences in a wide variety of human organs, but the cardiovascular system and kidneys are most affected.
+Elevated renin levels represent more serious danger than low hormone levels.
+Pathologies associated with high renin have consequences in a wide variety of human organs, but the cardiovascular system and kidneys suffer the most.

 Hypertension.
 An insidious disease caused by persistent high blood pressure.
-This ailment, especially in youth, may not manifest itself in any way for many years, but surreptitiously slowly eat up the heart, liver and brain.
-If symptoms are still present, then it is usually dizziness, rapid pulse, ringing in the ears.
+This disease, especially in youth, may not manifest itself for many years, but secretly slowly eats the heart, liver and brain.
+If symptoms do exist, they are usually dizziness, rapid pulse, and ringing in the ears.

-In everyday life, our pressure often "jumps", for example, during physical exertion, drinking alcohol or strong feelings.
-And if a person already suffers from hypertension, then such an additional increase in pressure can have serious consequences, up to and including death.
+In everyday life, our blood pressure often “jumps”, for example, during physical activity, drinking alcohol or strong experiences.
+And if a person already suffers from hypertension, then this additional increase pressure may have severe consequences, even death.

-After 45 years, 70% of people have various degrees of this disease, due to age-related narrowing of the blood vessels.
-Unfortunately, renin does not know anything about this and continues to carefully and meticulously perform its function - as soon as the pressure drops slightly, the hormone, intensively secreting from the adrenal cortex, increases the already high pressure.
+After 45 years, varying degrees of this disease are present in 70% of people, this is due to age-related narrowing of blood vessels.
+Unfortunately, renin knows nothing about this and continues to carefully and pedantically perform its function - as soon as the pressure drops a little, the hormone, intensively released from the adrenal cortex, increases the already high pressure.

-The risk of hypertension increases significantly if the patient or his immediate family has diabetes or obesity.
-These three diseases - obesity, diabetes mellitus and hypertension almost always go hand in hand, and treatment requires an integrated approach.
+The risk of hypertension increases significantly if the patient or his immediate family suffers from diabetes or obesity.
+These three diseases are obesity, diabetes and hypertension almost always go hand in hand, and treatment requires an integrated approach.

 Kidney damage.
-This complex of diseases caused by high renin is due to the peculiarities of the structure and work of the urinary system, more precisely, that part of it, which is associated with blood purification.
-The kidneys consist of a huge number of microscopic blood filters - nephrons, which tirelessly filter day and night, passing hundreds of liters of blood through themselves, releasing dangerous, toxic, pathogenic and useless elements from it.
+This complex of diseases, caused by high renin, is due to the peculiarities of the structure and operation of the urinary system, more precisely, that part of it that is associated with blood purification.
+The kidneys are made up of huge amount microscopic blood filters - nephrons, which tirelessly filter day and night, passing hundreds of liters of blood through themselves, releasing dangerous, toxic, pathogenic and useless elements from it.

-Filtration is carried out when blood passes through a thin membrane that adsorbs all harmful elements, and they are excreted into the bladder.
-What happens when renin raises blood pressure?
+Filtration occurs when the blood passes through a thin membrane, which adsorbs all harmful elements, and they are discharged into the bladder.
+What happens when renin increases blood pressure?

-Our kidneys, working non-stop day and night, and so perform almost overwhelming work, passing through themselves up to 1500 liters of blood per day, and now, when the vessels are narrowing, the blood flow circulates even faster.
-In addition, high blood pressure increases the pressure on the membrane and when hypertension continues for many months, the membrane eventually breaks down and breaks.
+Our kidneys, working non-stop 24 hours a day, already do almost back-breaking work, passing through themselves up to 1500 liters of blood per day, and now, when the vessels narrow, the blood flow circulates even faster.
+In addition, high blood pressure increases pressure on the membrane and when hypertension continues for many months, the membrane eventually cannot withstand it and ruptures.

-This pathology of the nephrons of the kidney leads to sad consequences.
-A big risk now is the likelihood of toxic substances and proteins entering the bloodstream.
-The water-salt and potassium balance in the body is disturbed, inflammation of the kidneys may begin, caused by damage to the nephron substance.
+This pathology of the kidney nephrons leads to sad consequences.
+A big risk now is the possibility of toxic substances and proteins getting into the blood.
+The water-salt and potassium balance in the body is disrupted, and kidney inflammation may begin, caused by damage to the nephron substance.

 Congestive heart failure.
 The disease is associated with the inability of the heart to pump large volumes of blood caused by high blood pressure.
-The reason for the high pressure in this case is the same renin.
+The cause of high blood pressure in this case is still the same renin.
 At the initial stages of the disease, patients complain of:

-• severe shortness of breath even with little physical exertion,
+• severe shortness of breath even with slight physical activity,

 • inflammation of the mucous membranes of the eyes, genitals,

-• numerous edema of body parts associated with the accumulation of large volumes of fluid.
+• numerous swelling of body parts associated with the accumulation of large volumes of fluid.

-With this disease, a significant dose of alcohol can kill a person, and non-adherence to a diet that excludes fatty and spicy foods can lead to complete liver failure.
-Shortness of breath in patients is now already observed even at rest, and they can sleep only in a half-sitting position due to a feeling of lack of air.
+With this disease, a significant dose of alcohol can kill a person, and failure to follow a diet that excludes fatty and spicy foods can lead to complete refusal liver.
+Patients now experience shortness of breath even at rest, and they can only sleep in a semi-sitting position due to a feeling of lack of air.

-The intestinal absorption function is impaired, causing diarrhea, up to and including persistent diarrhea.
-The swelling after sleep intensifies and does not go away, as before, by noon.
-Smoothly, the disease turns into the so-called cachexia, and if drug therapy fails, the patients die.
-This is how dangerous the hormone renin can be, when its level is significantly and for a long time increased in the human body without proper treatment.
+The absorption function of the intestine is impaired, causing diarrhea, up to constant diarrhea.
+Swelling after sleep intensifies and no longer goes away, as before, by midday.
+The disease gradually turns into so-called cachexia, and if drug therapy does not achieve results, patients die.
+This is how dangerous the hormone renin can be when its level is significantly and long-term elevated in the human body without proper treatment.

 Primary hyperaldosteronism.
-At the heart of the disease is an increased production of the hormone aldosterone by the adrenal cortex, caused by a low level of the renin-angiotensin group of hormones.
-It is rarely possible to diagnose the disease at the initial stage due to the absence of symptoms, with the exception of slight hypertension.
-Primary hyperaldosteronism can be caused by adrenal cancer and other neoplastic kidney diseases.
+The disease is based on increased production of the hormone aldosterone by the adrenal cortex, caused by a decreased level of the renin-angiotensin hormone group.
+It is quite rare to diagnose the disease at the initial stage due to the absence of symptoms, with the exception of mild hypertension.
+The cause of primary hyperaldosteronism may be adrenal cancer and other tumor diseases of the kidneys.

-Under the influence of reduced renin, an excessive amount of sodium begins to linger and an excess amount of potassium is excreted.
-This leads to the accumulation of a large amount of water in the body, without the possibility of exiting through the urinary tract.
-The huge amount of fluid accumulated in the body immediately causes severe swelling in many parts of the body, increased fatigue and high blood pressure.
+Under the influence of decreased renin, excessive amounts of sodium begin to be retained and excessive amounts of potassium are excreted.
+This leads to the accumulation of large amounts of water in the body, without the ability to exit through the urinary canals.
+The huge amount of fluid that accumulates in the body immediately causes severe swelling in many parts of the body, increased fatigue and high blood pressure.

-Renin is an important component that affects the functioning of our body.
-Thanks to its functioning, the blood pressure level in the body is controlled, as well as the volume of circulating blood is regulated.
+Renin – important component, affecting the functioning of our body.
+Thanks to its functioning, the body controls blood pressure levels and also regulates the volume of circulating blood.

-Many people call a renin valve, the scheme of which can be described as the functioning of a sprinkler: if you reduce the diameter of the duct, the flow becomes much greater.
+Many people call the renin valve, the operating pattern of which can be described as the functioning of a watering rod: if you reduce the diameter of the duct, the flow force becomes much greater.
 However, the jet itself becomes smaller.
-Renin is excreted by the kidneys, in Latin it means the renal component.
+Renin is secreted by the kidneys, which means renal component in Latin.

-The juxtaglomerular apparatus - special kidney cells - is located in the arterioles, which are located in the renal glomerulus.
+The juxtaglomerular apparatus - special cells of the kidneys - is located in the arterioles, which are located in the renal glomerulus.
 Thanks to these cells, prorenin is released into the body.

 What triggers the production of renin: